c-kiplimo/expense-tracker/README.md

 # expense-tracker

-AN API using spring boot for expense tracker application.
+#A API using spring boot for expense tracker application.

+#Tech Used
+Spring boot
+PostgreSQL